awesomephant/blog/_posts/2018-10-18-visual-forensics.md

 - The interesting thing is how a seemingly dead, neutral surface (such as a wall in a city) is actually fiercly negotiated between all these different species of animals, systems, weather, air pollution etc.)
 - See also the essay on decay from the reading list - the wall isn't a static object, it's constantly in a state of decay, beign turned back into raw material where it came from.
 Glass turns back into chrystal, bread starts to rot as soon as it leaves the oven.
 - We tend to think of nature as contained in parks, but it's actually all around us, living inside our built structures
-- The british lichen society might be an interesting research area, who are these people making and recording these observations
+- The British Lichen Society might be an interesting research area, who are these people making and recording these observations
 - Definitely match up the site I recorded with the correct line in the database - attacking the site from different angles
 - All of this is very reminiscent of Powers of 10

+## October 26, 2018

+### Reading

+- [ ] Georges Perec: *Species of Spaces*
+- [ ] John Berger: *Ways of Seeing*
+- [ ] Brian Dillon: *Essayism*
+- [x] Scott McCloud: *Understanding Comics*

+> There is no specified format and we ask you to think carefully about appropriate outcomes for your visual investigations.
+This might extend to book, wall based, object based and projection based work.